-1. Create a new Purchase Order in QuickBooks Commerce for products that need to be manufactured.
+1. Create a new Purchase order (PO) in QuickBooks Commerce for products that need to be manufactured.
 Create or select “Katana” as a supplier, add products and create the purchase order.

 Note: We recommend using the same currency for the supplier "Katana" in QuickBooks Commerce as your default currency in Katana.
 Find more info about QuickBooks Commerce currencies and Katana currencies.

-2. The Purchase Order from QuickBooks Commerce including all product variants is automatically imported to Katana as a Sales Order, which will appear in the "Sell" screen.
+2. The PO from QuickBooks Commerce including all product variants is automatically imported to Katana as a Sales order (SO), which will appear in the Sell screen.
 Customer name in Katana will be "Tradegecko".

-If a variant added to the Purchase Order in QuickBooks Commerce does not yet exist in Katana, a new variant is created automatically in Katana.
-Variants are matched by SKU code (called Variant Code in Katana).
+If a variant added to the PO in QuickBooks Commerce does not yet exist in Katana, a new variant is created automatically in Katana.
+Variants are matched by SKU code (called Variant code in Katana).

-Any "Landed costs" added to the Purchase Order in QuickBooks Commerce will not be synced to Katana.
+Any "Landed costs" added to the PO in QuickBooks Commerce will not be synced to Katana.

-Tax rates are not synced from QuickBooks Commerce and no tax is added to Sales Order lines in Katana by default.
+Tax rates are not synced from QuickBooks Commerce and no tax is added to SO lines in Katana by default.

 Any editing to orders (adding items, changing quantities etc.) already imported to Katana will not be synced from QuickBooks Commerce to Katana, or vice versa.
-Purchase Order data is only synced after the initial creation of the Purchase Order in QuickBooks Commerce.
+PO data is only synced after the initial creation of the PO in QuickBooks Commerce.

 Then follow Katana's Make to Order workflow to manage production activities, track material requirements, and order any missing raw materials.

-4. When the production for all products on the imported order is finished, mark the manufacturing order as "Done" and the sales order as "Delivered" in Katana.
+4. When the production for all products on the imported order is finished, mark the Manufacturing order (MO) as Done and the SO as Delivered in Katana.

-5. The related purchase order in QuickBooks Commerce is automatically marked as "Received" and the manufactured goods are added to QuickBooks Commerce product inventory.
+5. The related PO in QuickBooks Commerce is automatically marked as Received and the manufactured goods are added to QuickBooks Commerce product inventory.

-The Item Cost on the QuickBooks Commerce Purchase Order will be updated to reflect the Average Cost of the product in Katana stock (unless Average Cost equals 0 or "null").
-Average Cost in Katana is based on the manufacturing cost of the product, including the Product Recipe and Production Operations costs.
+The Item Cost on the QuickBooks Commerce PO will be updated to reflect the Average cost of the product in Katana stock (unless Average cost equals 0 or "null").
+Average cost in Katana is based on the manufacturing cost of the product, including the Product recipe and Production operations costs.